pandas-dev/pandas/CONTRIBUTING.md

     This can create all sorts of problems.
 Use "git rebase" instead.
 This ensures no merge conflicts occur when you're code is merged by the core team.
   - An informal commit message format is in effect for the project, please try and adhere to it.
-Use a "ENH: ", "TST:", "BUG:", "DOC:", etc' prefix in your commit title.
-Check the output of "git log" for examples.
+View "git log" for examples.
+Here are some common prefixes along with general guidelines for when to use them:
+      - ENH: Enhancement, new functionality
+      - BUG: Bug fix
+      - DOC: Additions/updates to documentation
+      - TST: Additions/updates to tests
+      - BLD: Updates to the build process/scripts
+      - PERF: Performance improvement
+      - CLN: Code cleanup
   - RELEASE.rst and doc/source/vx.y.z.txt contain an on-going changelog for each release as it is worked on.
 Add entries to these files as needed in a separate commit in your PR, documenting the fix, enhancement or (unavoidable)